royphelps1/Churn_Project/README.md

 # Churn_Project – HR / People Analytics Simulation

-This project simulates a small **People Analytics / HR churn pipeline** using synthetic Workforce HR–style data.
-It shows how to go from raw HR exports to a **master employee table** and **monthly churn metrics** that could feed a dashboard or predictive model.
+This project simulates a small People Analytics / HR churn pipeline using synthetic Workforce HR–style data.
+It shows how to go from raw HR exports to a master employee table and monthly churn metrics that can feed a dashboard or predictive model.

 ---

 ## 💼 Business Question

 > “How is employee churn trending over time by department, and how long do employees typically stay before leaving?”

-The repository demonstrates the core data-engineering and analytics steps that a People Analytics Specialist might perform using data from systems like Workday or Workforce HR.
+The repository demonstrates the core data-engineering and analytics steps a People Analytics Specialist might perform using systems such as Workday, Workforce HR, or SAP SuccessFactors.

 ---